mruby/mruby/doc/guides/mrbconf.md

 * If defined represent `mrb_value` as a word.
 * If defined `Float` will be a mruby object with `RBasic`.

-## Reduce heap memory configuration.
+## Reduce heap memory configuration

 `MRB_USE_LINK_TIME_RO_DATA_P`